 Of course my husband refuses to pay.
 It’s highway robbery and we end up walking out.
 So, my advice to you is, when in Germany, and at a restaurant, do not order water!!!!
 Really, its like that all over….as explained to me by a Berliner.
 Bottled water is big, they try to discourage drinking regular water and sell both for the same price.
 Lesson learned.

-I will do a separate post on the Berlin Zoo ,the Pergamon museum, and the East Side gallery with our favorite urban art.
-This trip was a long time coming, and l am so glad that we finally got there.
-We only got just a taste of Berlin.
-It is such a big place, but sometimes these are the best kind of trips.
+Berlin is such a big place, and it was of course impossible to see everything, but sometimes these are the best kind of trips.
 A little taste that keeps you wanting more, and leaves you with a good taste in your mouth as well as a desire to revisit.

 Have you been to Berlin?
 Do you have any plans to visit Berlin? or is it not on your bucket list?